Edward Sadlowski: District 31 director election

 In 1972 long time District 31 director, Joe Germano, announced he was retiring.
 District 31 was the USWA's largest district, covering the Chicago, Illinois - Gary, Indiana, area with about 128,000 members.
 Sadlowski announced he candidacy for the director position:

 His opponent, Samuel C. Evett, had the support of the international union, including its president I.W.
 Able.
 District 31 included 288 locals and Sadlowski needed nominations from 29 of them to get on the ballot.
 He conducted a street campaign at plant gates and coffeehouses, bars and restaurants.
 The international refused to give the Sadlowski campaign a list of the locals, but eventually Sadlowski secured nominations from 40 locals.

-The Evett forces claimed Sadlowski was supported by communists and that he long opposed the Vietnam War.
-On the night of the February 13, 1973, election, Sadlowski was winning by about 3500 votes around midnight when further votes stopped coming in.
+The Evett forces noted that Sadlowski was supported by communists and had long opposed the Vietnam War.
+On election night, the night of the February 13, 1973, Sadlowski was winning by about 3500 votes around midnight when further votes stopped coming in.
 When votes starting coming in again, Evett was winning and was ultimately declared the winner by 2,000 votes.

 Sadlowski protested the election and sued the union.
 The U.S. Department of Labor investigated and found massive fraud, including that the official union leadership at the Gary Works U.S. Steel local (one of the district's biggest) had faked ballots.
 A federal court fight followed, which led Evett in July 1974 to agree to a new election.
 Meanwhile, Sadlowski's supporters had built an organization known as "Steelworkers Fightback".
 When the election was held between November 12 and November 15, 1974.
 Sadlowski won by 20,000 votes (a 2-1 margin).